tmarkec/row_to_grow/README.md

 - As a site visitor I want to be able to pay for selected products so that I can complete my purchase option
 - As a site visitor, I want to be able to subscribe to newsletter so that I can receive promotions and informations about new products
 - As a site visitor, I want to be able to contact site owner so that I can get answers to any enquires that I have about the products or website
+- As a site visitor, I want to be able to view blog posts so that I can get more information and insights about row to grow business
 #### Registered user
 - As a registered user, I want to be able to reset my password so that I can recover access to my account in case I forget my password
 - As a registered user, I want to be able to update my profile and delivery information